oriides/scripts/README.md

-# helper-scripts
+# Helper scripts

-a collection of scripts &amp; playbooks that make my life easier
+a collection of scripts & playbooks that make my life easier